augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

 ref: 2019-11-25-on-the-state-of-open-data-does-it-face-an-identity-crisis
 category: [en, blog]
 tags: [open data, open data impact]
-cover: /assets/images/2019/11/-unsplash.jpg
+cover: /assets/images/2019/11/inset-agency-gTbRw_XcYpE-unsplash.jpg
 desc: >-
   Thoughts about the impact of open data policies, the State of Open Data book and its launch event, and whether or not open data faces an identity crisis.
-image-credits: " / Unsplash"
+image-credits: "Inset Agency / Unsplash"
 ---

 What is the current state of open data around the world?
 Is open data facing